 Furthermore, if something does go wrong while your organisation is the custodian of a person’s identifiable information, accountability means showing that you actively considered the risks and put in place measures and safeguards to mitigate these risks.
 By doing so, you are also protecting your organisation against potential enforcement action.

 Lastly, this commitment is a good example to other organisations you deal with about how they should ethically and responsibly manage Personal Data in order to work with your business.
 On the other hand, if you can’t show good data protection practices, it may leave you open to breaking the trust you have built, as well as possibly incurring fines and reputational damage.

-Click the button below to access the Data Protection Maturity Assessment tool.
-This tool provides a overall view of your entity’s current DP compliance, where you would like it to be and recommendations about how to achieve it.
+To access the Data Protection Maturity Assessment tool click on the button below.
+This tool provides an overall view of your entity’s current DP compliance, where you would like it to be and recommendations about how to achieve it.

 For support understanding the requirements on rights and remedies set out in DP Law 2020, please click the button below to view a table that highlights:

 - the obligations of Controllers and Processors in managing them; and

 - remedies available to individuals, including compensation and damages, for non-compliance with these requirements.